History of science and technology in Japan: Displays

-Sharp Corporation developed the first large LCD displays in 1986, based on color TFT LCD technology.
+Sharp Corporation developed the first large LCD in 1986, based on color TFT LCD technology.
 In 1988, Sharp introduced the first commercial large LCD television, a 14" TFT LCD model with active matrix addressing.
-The release of Sharp's large LCD TV in 1988 led to Japan launching an LCD industry, which developed large-size LCD displays, including TFT computer monitors and LCD televisions.
+The release of Sharp's large LCD TV in 1988 led to Japan launching an LCD industry, which developed large-size LCDs, including TFT computer monitors and LCD televisions.